Publishing content on the Web #

 mit.py create

-The index is created as a .mmdagent-content-files file at the top.
-This records the file names and SHA256 hashes of the files to be distributed.
+The index is created at the top level as a .mmdagent-content-files file.
+It records the filenames and SHA256 hashes of the files to be distributed.

 Upload #

-Please upload the entire content, including PACKAGE_DESC.txt and the index file (.mmdagent-content-files), to the web server.
+Upload the entire content, including PACKAGE_DESC.txt and the index file (.mmdagent-content-files), to a web server.

-At launch, the URL of the top directory of the web content is given as a command argument, and download and playback are performed.
-The URL can be specified as https://foo.bar/some/dir or mmdagent://foo.bar/some/dir.
+At startup, provide the URL of the web content’s top directory as a command-line argument to download and play it.
+The URL can be https://foo.bar/some/dir or specified like mmdagent://foo.bar/some/dir.

 % ./Release/MMDAgent-EX.exe mmdagent://foo.bar/some/dir

-Content downloaded in this way is cached to disk and launches quickly from the second time onwards.
-Even if the download is interrupted, it will resume from where it left off the next time the same content is launched.
-The cache is stored in a folder named MMDAgent-Contents directly under the desktop on Windows, and directly under home on macOS and Linux.
+Content downloaded this way is cached on disk and will start faster on subsequent runs.
+If a download is interrupted, it will resume from where it left off the next time the same content is launched.
+The cache is placed under a folder named MMDAgent-Contents: directly on the desktop on Windows, and directly in the home directory on macOS and Linux.

-Web content is always synced and kept up-to-date.
-Web content updates are checked regularly, and when there is a difference, the difference is automatically downloaded and updated.
-This ensures that the web content you play is always the latest.
+Web content is kept synchronized and up to date.
+Updates to web content are checked periodically, and when differences are found, only the changed parts are downloaded and updated automatically.
+This ensures that web-hosted content you play is always current.